Getting Started in Blackmagic Fusion

 Now you have some footage in the flow, and you want to be able to see it.
 Unlike Nuke, Fusion does not require a Viewer node.
 By default, there are two Viewers available: The two large, empty boxes above your Flow view.
 To put your footage into a Viewer, you can drag the node you want to view to the Viewer.
 Or, if you mouse over the node, two small black dots will appear in its lower-left corner.
 Clicking in the left-hand dot puts the image in Viewer 1.
 Clicking in the right-hand dot puts the image in Viewer 2.
 If you create a new Viewer with Window > New Image View, a third dot will appear.
 In addition, I am given to believe that if you have a Blackmagic interface card connected to a broadcast monitor, a dot will be available to send the image to that output.
 I've never had that luxury, unfortunately.
 Or, like Nuke, you can simply hit 1 or 2 to put the image in the left or right viewer, respectively.
 Or 3 to put it into Viewer 3, if there is one.

-Jpg, tga, png, avi, mov, mp4: If you are using one of these file types, or some similar format intended for viewing on a screen, it is likely that the image is in sRGB color space.
+Jpg, tga, png, avi, mov, mp4: If you are using one of these file types, or some similar format intended for viewing on a screen, it is likely that the image is in either sRGB or rec.709 color space.
 If that is the case, it probably looks just like you would have expected it to right now.
 Fusion is just passing the pixels from the file to your screen without attempting to interpret them in any fashion, just like AE does in its default configuration.
 While that's great for looking at it, it's not going to be so good for compositing (we'll explore why later).
 To turn the sRGB image into a linear one, you need a Gamut tool.
 Gamut isn't available on the toolbar, so you'll have to use the right-click or ctrl+space method to access it.
 If you use right-click, you'll find it in the Color folder.
 If the tool didn't automatically connect to the Loader, just drag the red square of the loader to the gold triangle on the Gamut to connect them, then put the Gamut tool into the Viewer.

 In the Gamut's controls, select sRGB in the Source Space drop-down.
 By default, the Remove Gamma checkbox will appear, already ticked.
 Leave Output Space set to "No Change."
 What that does is to tell Fusion that the gamma curve of the input is sRGB, and that it should remove that curve and send the image out with no further change.
 The image is now linear, and it likely looks terrible in your Viewer—too dark and saturated.
 We'll fix that in a few moments.